Adult Education

 A Little Something for Everyone

-Roundtable- Contemporary Jewish Thought
+Roundtable - Contemporary Jewish Thought

-Tuesday mornings, 10:30 am -11:45 1m
+Tuesday mornings, 10:30 am -11:45 am

 No background is required.
-In this weekly discussion, Rabbi Spey will lead a conversation based upon Text: American Jewish Thought Since 1934, (2020) Marmur, Michael and Ellenson, David, Editors (Available from brandeisuniversitypress.com or from amazon.com, paperback and Kindle editions.
+In this weekly discussion, Rabbi Spey will lead a conversation based upon Text: American Jewish Thought Since 1934, (2020) Marmur, Michael and Ellenson, David, Editors (Available from brandeisuniversitypress.com or amazon.com, paperback and Kindle editions.
 Copies also available at TBY for $26)

-There is no charge for this class,, but students may need to purchase books, depending on which text(s) are selected for study.
-Registration is not required. the course is open to the community.
+There is no charge for this class, but students may need to purchase books, depending on which text(s) are selected for study.
+Registration is not required.
+The course is open to the community.

 Click here for the course dates and syllabus.